HOPE-Model-Project/HOPE/docs/src/GTEP_inputs.md

 # GTEP Inputs Explanation

-Explanation: difference of csv & xlsx files
+The input files for the **HOPE** model could be one big .XLSX file or multiple .csv files.
+If you use the XLSX file, each spreadsheet in the file needs to be prepared based on the input instructions below and the spreadsheet names should be carefully checked.
+If you use the csv files, each csv file will represent one spreadsheet from the XLSX file.
+If both XLSX file and csv files are provided, the XLSX files will be used.

 ## gendata

-This is input dataset for existing generators.
+This is the input dataset for existing generators.

 ---
 |**Column Name** | **Description**|